Conservation Options for Landowners

 Donation via Bargain Sale

 In a bargain sale, you sell the land to the Foundation for less than fair market value.
-This makes it more affordable for the land trust, but also provides the seller several benefits, including reduced capital gains taxes and a potential charitable tax deduction based on the difference between the land’s fair market value and the sale price.
-If you need to realize some immediate income from your land, but would like to see it forever protected, a bargain sale might be a good solution.
+This makes it more feasible for a land trust to obtain the necessary funds to conserve the property, while also providing the seller several benefits, including reduced capital gains taxes and a potential charitable tax deduction based on the difference between the land’s fair market value and the sale price.
+If you need to realize some immediate income from your land but would like to see protected, a bargain sale might be a good solution.

 Jean Engle, Glorianne Leck, and additional friends who first purchased the land together in the 1970's, were looking for a long-term conservation arrangement for their land.
 The "Moxie Collective", as they called themselves, entertained their options and weighed their desire to see the land protected but also realize some income, ultimately deciding to sell the property to the Foundation for Sustainable Forests for substantially less than its Fair Market Value.
 Read about the Moxie Woods, a bargain sale donation in this 2017 press release.

 Read Jean Engle's story in her own words in the "Landowners Tell Their Stories" series of our Summer 2017 Newsletter.

 A conservation easement is a widely used land protection tool that limits development and spells out permitted uses of the land in perpetuity.
 Landowners can sell or donate conservation easements to the partner organization, who will monitor and ensure that the terms of the easement are upheld in perpetuity.
 Landowners retain ownership of the property, and the deeded easement runs with the land.